TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-2-0.md

 },
 })
 ```

+It simply wouldn't work.
+Whenever I ran the app server it would complain about finding JSX in `index.js`.

 Finally, I resorted to binary chop debugging, and systematically commented out bits of the merged config to see if one of the other options was interfering.
 This resulted in another facepalm moment.
 That `react()` plugin actually enables use of the SWC transpiler during development.
 Esbuild isn't used.